greenrobot/EventBus/README.md

 EventBus in 3 steps
 -------------------
-1. Define event class:<br/>
+1. Define events:<br/>
 <code>public class MessageEvent { /* Additional fields if needed */ }</code>
 2. Prepare subscribers:<br/>
 <code>eventBus.register(this);</code><br/>
 <code>public void onEvent(AnyEventType event) {/* Do something */};</code>
-3. Post events to the bus:<br/>
+3. Post events:<br/>
 <code>eventBus.post(event);</code>

 Add EventBus to your project
 ----------------------------
-EventBus is available on Maven Central, so you simply include it as a dependency in your build.
+EventBus is available on Maven Central.
+Just include it as a dependency in your build.
 Please ensure that you are using the latest version by [checking here](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22de.greenrobot%22%20AND%20a%3A%22eventbus%22)

 Gradle:
 ```